 The Ed/Glen Chamber prides itself as a trusted resource for local information.
 The membership-based non-profit organization strives to establish strong relationships between businesses and citizens of the Edwardsville and Glen Carbon communities.
 Dedicated to delivering event information, member job postings, and relocation information to new families and organizations, the Chamber’s mission is to advocate for the interest of business in order to promote the local economy and provide networking and educational resources for its membership.

 Desiree Bennyhoff, the Chamber’s director, said the organization’s location in University Park is “a great central location for both communities.”
 She added, “It’s a great access point for SIUE parents to visit and learn more about the community in which their child will be living and learning.”

 The Chamber’s affiliation with the University allows it to reach students and their parents through programs like SIUE’s freshman orientation, Springboard to Success, and numerous panel discussions, training opportunities and professional development programs throughout the year.
 The Chamber is able to provide relocation guides and field questions about both of the communities it represents.
-It works with the University during its annual fundraising event to reach local businesses and has had a consistent presence at the University’s annual Block Party, which is a city-sponsored event to welcome students back each fall.
-It hosts a tent at the University’s annual welcome back celebration and uses the proceeds to fund three SIUE student scholarships worth a total of $3,500.
+It works with the University during its annual fundraising event to reach local businesses funds several SIUE student scholarships.

-Bennyhoff said through her organization’s close proximity to the Leadership Council, she hopes to work more closely with her neighbor to navigate interested parties to the proper resources and spark even more regional economic development initiatives.
+Bennyhoff said through her organization’s close proximity to the Leadership Council Southwestern, she hopes to work more closely with her neighbor to navigate interested parties to the proper resources and spark even more regional economic development initiatives.